teamulster2/report/report/02_background/00_background.md

 ## Detection of cognitive fatigue

 In fact, there are not many ways to recognize cognitive fatigue because markers cannot be evaluated directly [4].
-However, two tasks have emerged that can recognize cognitive fatigue based on the speed of reaction and the memory of test subjects.
-On the basis of previous information from the thesis, two further possibilities are not considered initially.
-The use of a questionnaire also plays an important role.
-So far, these have only been evaluated on paper and not electronically.
+However, two tasks (Spatial Span Task and Psychomotor Vigilance Task) have emerged as reliable indicators.
+They analyse the speed of reaction and the memory of test subjects.
+On the basis of previous information the use of a questionnaire also plays an important role especially to detect correlations between a task result  and the test person's self-assessment .

 ### Psychomotor vigiliance task